PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 ## Summary

 This document proposes the implementation of specific, fine-grained Kubernetes NetworkPolicy objects for the `cert-manager` operator and its operands.
 The operator can be deployed in any namespace (commonly `cert-manager-operator` but user-configurable), while the operands (including `cert-manager`, `webhook`, `cainjector`, and `istio-csr`) run in their respective operand namespaces (`cert-manager` for core components and user-configurable namespace for `istio-csr`).
 Currently, the operator and its components run without network restrictions, posing a potential security risk.
 By defining explicit ingress and egress rules, we can enforce the principle of least privilege, securing all managed namespaces and ensuring that components only communicate with necessary services like the Kubernetes API server and Prometheus.
+The operator will manage operand network policies by deploying default policies with additional user-configured policies via API, while the operator's own network policies will be handled by the OLM bundle.

 ## Motivation